joannakl/cs102/projects/project2.markdown

 Your should submit all your source code files (the ones with `.java` extensions only) in a single __zip__ file to Gradescope. __DO NOT__ submit `.class` files or any project files that your IDE might produce.
+You can see all the files on Gradescope.
+Verify that there is nothing there that you did not intend to put it.

 You can produce a zip file directly from Eclipse (if this is what you are using):
  -  right click on the name of the package (inside the `src` folder) and select Export...